 CPNP affiliates participate in several overlapping colloquia and research projects and collaborate both formally and informally on pedagogy and course design.
 Graduate students find varied research and teaching opportunities under the guidance of affiliated faculty.
 Partnering with the Pittsburgh Consortium of Medieval and Renaissance Studies, the CPNP also has active associations with CMU’s Center for Arts in Society, its programs in Global Studies and Gender Studies, the University of Pittsburgh’s Renaissance and Early Modern Worlds Seminars and the Carnegie Mellon Digital Humanities Faculty Research Group.

-Among our recent and ongoing research projects are (alphabetically)
+Among CPNP's recent and ongoing research projects are (alphabetically):

 - Historiography at Scale: Distant Reading the Oxford Dictionary of National Biography

 Licensing Knowledge: Theatricality, Commercial Culture, and the Body Academic

 The Digital Merchant of Venice, a new, born-digital edition for Internet Shakespeare Editions